angelalonso/linux_simracing/GTR2/GTR2_Story_Mode/README.md

     Turn 5 - right:
     Just lift off the gas a bit to prevent overshooting on exit.

-Given the track layout and the Mini's characteristics, you should focus your setup on only loading the amount of gas you need, find a comfortable brake balance, and perhaps experiment with tire pressures.
+Given the track layout and the car you have, you decide to focus your setup on only loading the amount of gas you need, find a comfortable brake balance, and perhaps experiment with tire pressures.

     One last thing: You might notice I'm pretty fussy about brake temperatures.

     When I start panicking, I'll be yelling at you to cool them brakes down.

     Has a bit to do with me old man, how he passed away and all.
-Ignore the shouting but keep them brakes below 500 degrees, please."
+Ignore the shouting but keep them brakes below 500 degrees, please.

 When the day arrives, you literally slept 3 hours maximum.
 There is no pressure for results, but it is your first time on a race track and you know there is a lot of basic stuff you will be learning.

-Click on...

 ------------------------------------------
-That was an interesting test, and you know what I mean by interesting.
+You could only descrube your first test as interesting.

 It's going to be hard to focus on the next test track, but you must, because Goodwood is a perfect fit for that Mini.

+    Your car's a gem, did you clock that?
+That's why those fancy collectors let us tear up some laps here at Goodwood.
+Bet you'll start hearing offers before we even head home.

+    Here's the scoop on running a lap at Goodwood in plain English:

+    Turn 1 – Madgwick:

+        Start on the left side of the track, brake gently along the edge or don't brake at all.
+        As you turn, focus on carrying speed through the bend.
+        Aim for two apex points, adjusting your line depending on your car's setup.
+        After the bend, keep left in the dry, center in the wet along the straight.

+    Turn 2 – Fordwater:

+        Turn from the left side, smoothly steering due to high speed.
+        In the wet, avoid a puddle on the apex by running wide.
+        After the turn, let the car drift to the left, keeping on power and left for stability.

+    Turn 3 - St Mary’s:

+        Brake gently before the slight crest, aiming for the right apex.
+        Get back on the power early, moving to the middle of the track for exit.
+        Brake short and firm for St Mary's part two, aiming for the apex on the right.

+    Turn 4 - Lavant:

+        Brake halfway between the brake and 50 board, aiming for the apex.
+        Start power after the first apex, avoiding painted kerbs in the wet.
+        Unwind steering and run fully left next to the green arrow board.

+    Turn 5 - Kink:

+        Smoothly move right, using boards to guide through the kink.
+        Aim for the number 50 board for braking into Woodcote corner.

+    Turn 6 – Woodcote:

+        Brake at the 200 or brake board, easing off to keep left.
+        Add more lock at the second red chevron for the apex on the right.
+        Stay on power in third gear up to the chicane braking point.

+    Turn 7 – Chicane:

+        Brake short and firm, choosing a late or early turn into the chicane.
+        Unwind steering after the left wall, feeding in power progressively along the right side of the track.

+    In terms of setup, the same as on High Speed Ring should be a good base, but you have to play with it and find out.

 ------------------------------------------
 ------------------------------------------
 ------------------------------------------